 Read Between the Lines: Kent State Musicology Professor Looks Deeper Into the Life of Beethoven

-Albrecht is a professor of Musicology in the School of Music at Kent State University.
+Albrecht is a professor of musicology in the Hugh A. Glauser School of Music at Kent State University.
 This dedicated Beethoven scholar has conducted all of Beethoven’s nine symphonies throughout his career and has studied the famous composer for years.

 In 1996, Albrecht was diligently working on his original project, annotating and translating letters to Beethoven.
 Approximately 430 letters written to the famous composer by his friends and family were meticulously studied for his previous publications.